May 20, 2024

 Generally, a written contract can be modified subsequent to its execution, and such modification can be either oral or written.1 Construction contracts, however, typically contain provisions that require any modifications to be in writing.2 A requirement that modifications must be in writing will generally be enforceable.3

-In the Balli case, for example, the extra work was orally requested by the owners and the prime contractor, and the construction superintendent orally stated that the subcontractor would be paid extra.
+In the Balli case, for example, the owners and the prime contractor orally requested the extra work, and the construction superintendent orally stated that the subcontractor would be paid extra.
 The court allowed the claim for extras, stating that “a reasonable man would believe he would be paid extra notwithstanding a writing requirement.”6 This would not appear to be much different than the statement that extra work “would be taken care of down the line,” yet the result was drastically different than in the Arco case.

-Another situation where additional compensation may be recovered, even in the absence of a written agreement, is where the work is entirely outside the scope of the written contract.7 In the Husar Industries case, the work in question was expressly excepted from the written contract.
+Another situation where additional compensation may be recovered, even in the absence of a written agreement, is where the work is entirely outside the scope of the written contract.7 In Husar Industries, Inc. v.
+A. L. Huber & Son, Inc., the work in question was expressly excepted from the written contract.
 In other cases, however, an assessment of whether the work in question is outside the scope of the original contract may be necessary to determine whether it is truly an extra.

 In Board of Regents of the University of Texas v.
 U.S. & G. Construction Company,8 the contractor was forced to construct the project as it was being designed because the original design was not adequate.
 The contract required change orders to be in writing.
 The contractor received numerous oral directives by the owner to modify the work.
 Under these circumstances, the court determined that the written change order procedure for the project was inadequate.
 The owner had breached the agreement by failing to give adequate plans, and it could not hold the contractor to the written change order procedure.